awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

    1. If you chose to use Spot Instances:

       1. \(Optional\) For **Maximum % on\-demand price**, choose the maximum percentage that a Spot Instance price can be when compared with the On\-Demand price for that instance type before instances are launched\.
-For example, if your maximum price is 20%, then the Spot price must be below 20% of the current On\-Demand price for that EC2 instance\.
+For example, if your maximum price is 20%, then the Spot price must be less than 20% of the current On\-Demand price for that EC2 instance\.
 You always pay the lowest \(market\) price and never more than your maximum percentage\.
 If you leave this field empty, the default value is 100% of the On\-Demand price\.

    1. For **Minimum vCPUs**, choose the minimum number of EC2 vCPUs that your compute environment should maintain, regardless of job queue demand\.